paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 **(d) Limitation on use of interest bearing accounts** In carrying out the provisions of subsection (a)(9) of this section, the Secretary may not require that any collection agency, collection attorney, or loan servicer collecting loans made under this part deposit amounts collected on such loans in interest bearing accounts, unless such agency, attorney, or servicer holds such amounts for more than 45 days.

-**(e) Special due diligence rule** In carrying out the provisions of subsection (a)(5) 1 of this section relating to due diligence, the Secretary shall make every effort to ensure that institutions of higher education may use Internal Revenue Service skip-tracing collection procedures on loans made under this part.
+**(e) Special due diligence rule** In carrying out the provisions of subsection (a)(5) 11 See References in Text note below. of this section relating to due diligence, the Secretary shall make every effort to ensure that institutions of higher education may use Internal Revenue Service skip-tracing collection procedures on loans made under this part.

 ### Statutory Notes